Costs and timelines

 Three practical steps tend to make the difference.
 First, an early and frank conversation about expectations on custody and maintenance, before legal positions harden, frequently identifies a workable agreement.
 Second, a clear picture of the family’s assets and income, organised in a structured way, gives the lawyers something to work with and prevents the case from drifting into evidence-gathering that adds time and cost without adding value.
 Third, the choice of counsel matters: a lawyer experienced before the Milan Family Section will read the situation with the Court’s expectations in mind and will set realistic expectations from day one.
 Transparency on timelines and costs is the first protection the client receives, and a realistic estimate is worth more than a reassuring promise.

-Studio Legale Lo Torto handles separation and divorce matters before the Court of Milan and, through its offices in Rome and Venice, throughout Italy, and provides clients with structured estimates of timelines and costs at the outset of each engagement, updated as the case develops.
+Studio Legale Lo Torto handles separation and divorce matters before the Court of Milan and, through its Venice office, throughout Italy, and provides clients with structured estimates of timelines and costs at the outset of each engagement, updated as the case develops.